Studentmediene/infoskjerm-vervarsel/README.md

 8. Kjør:

     ```sh
+    # Enable the following modules (this is the Debian way)
+    a2enmod headers
+    a2enmod proxy_http
     # If the following fails, you know you have a configuration error (but the server is still up)
     apache2ctl configtest
     # Start actually using the new configuration